-“a hard thing.”
-The “hard thing” does not refer to it being hard for God to give a double portion of spirit to Elisha.
+“a difficult request.”
+The “difficult request” does not refer to it being difficult for God to give a double portion of spirit to Elisha.
 God can give as much holy spirit to a person as He wants, and it was not hard for Him to give Elisha a double portion of the spirit that was upon Elijah.

 Many of the prophets were persecuted, and the tasks very challenging.
 For example, it could not have been easy for Elijah to tell the king of Israel that there would be no rain or dew (1 Kings 17:1), because that was very hard on the people of Israel, and Elijah loved the people, but was obeying God.
 By telling Elisha that he was asking for a hard thing, Elijah was warning Elisha that he was asking for something that would be mentally, emotionally, and sometimes physically difficult.
 It had been difficult for Elijah to walk as a prophet and obey God, and if Elisha had a double portion of the spirit on Elijah, then it would be even harder for him.